rzzzwilson/Random-Stuff/What_language_should_I_learn.rst

 It's simpler to do that than start talking about files and editors and make and compilers and linkers and whatever.
 Using an IDE like VisualStudio or Eclipse means you don't have to know all that, but I believe it's not correct at the beginning.
-Yes, IRDs *help* the student but that's because the student really needs help with the massive language structure.
+Yes, IDEs *help* the student but that's because the student really needs help with the massive language structure.

 Learning computing using a language a REPL makes it easy to experiment with